Cybercrime investigation CRIM

 Assists in cybercrime investigations under routine supervision.

-Maintains evidence integrity and assists in interviews.
+Helps maintain evidence integrity and assists in preliminary interviews.
 Follows established protocols and guidelines.

 Cybercrime investigation: Level 3

-Analyses basic cyber threats and prepares detailed reports.
+Analyses basic cyber threats and incidents, and prepares investigative reports.
 Identifies incidents that may have legal implications.

 Conducts interviews and assists in interrogations.